 A completed Wisconsin Schedule OS must be included with the Wisconsin income tax return.
-In addition, shareholders, partners, and members must include verification with their Wisconsin income tax returns of the amount of their credits as follows:
+In addition, shareholders and partners must include verification with their Wisconsin income tax returns of the amount of their credits as follows:

-- If the corporation's S status, partnership status, or LLC status is recognized for income tax purposes by the other state and the Wisconsin resident shareholder, partner, or member files an individual or fiduciary income tax return with that state and pays tax on their pro rata share of the corporation's, partnership's, or LLC's income earned there, the shareholder, partner, or LLC member must include a copy of the other state's individual or fiduciary income tax return. - If the corporation, partnership, or LLC is required to file a Wisconsin return (Form 5S for an S corporation or Form 3 for a partnership or LLC), the amount of tax paid to another state is shown on the Wisconsin Schedule 5K-1 for an S corporation or Schedule 3K-1 for a partnership or LLC, which the Wisconsin resident shareholder, partner, or member receives from the corporation, partnership, or LLC.
-The shareholder, partner, or member must include a copy of the Schedule 5K-1 or 3K-1, as appropriate, with the Wisconsin individual or fiduciary income tax return. - If the corporation, partnership, or LLC is not required to file a Wisconsin return and the corporation, partnership, or LLC pays an income or franchise tax to another state on or measured by the income earned there, the shareholder, partner, or member must include a letter from the corporation, partnership, or LLC that includes a schedule showing the shareholder's, partner's, or member's pro rata share of the items taxed by that state, the adjusted gross income, and the net tax paid.
+- If the entity's status as an S corporation or partnership is recognized for income tax purposes by the other state and the Wisconsin resident shareholder or partner files an individual or fiduciary income tax return with that state and pays tax on their pro rata share of the corporation's or partnership's income earned there, the shareholder or partner must include a copy of the other state's individual or fiduciary income tax return. - If the corporation or partnership is required to file a Wisconsin return (Form 5S for an S corporation or Form 3 for a partnership), the amount of tax paid to another state is shown on the Wisconsin Schedule 5K-1 for an S corporation or Schedule 3K-1 for a partnership, which the Wisconsin resident shareholder or partner receives from the corporation or partnership.
+The shareholder or partner must include a copy of the Schedule 5K-1 or 3K-1, as appropriate, with the Wisconsin individual or fiduciary income tax return. - If the corporation or partnership is not required to file a Wisconsin return and the corporation or partnership pays an income or franchise tax to another state on or measured by the income earned there, the shareholder or partner must include a letter from the corporation or partnership that includes a schedule showing the shareholder's or partner's pro rata share of the items taxed by that state, the adjusted gross income, and the net tax paid.